witnessmenow/Universal-Arduino-Telegram-Bot/README.md

 Join the [Arduino Telegram Library Group Chat](https://t.me/arduino_telegram_library) if you have any questions/feedback or would just like to be kept up to date with the library's progress.

-## Help support what I do!

-I have created a lot of different Arduino libraries that I hope people can make use of.
-[If you enjoy my work, please consider becoming a Github sponsor!](https://github.com/sponsors/witnessmenow/)

 ## Introduction

 This library provides an interface for [Telegram Bot API](https://core.telegram.org/bots/api).